Customizing the BSP¶

 Hint

-All below commands are examples and have to be fitted to your needs.
+All commands listed below are examples and have to be fitted to your needs.

 The following steps describe how Kernel and Devicetree can be modified.